Skip to content

 Authentication

-JWT bearer with rotating refresh tokens, ASP.NET Identity user store, lockout, email confirmation, and the auth-flow rate-limit policy.
+JWT bearer with rotating refresh tokens, ASP.NET Identity user store, lockout, email confirmation, per-device session tracking, and the auth-flow rate-limit policy.

 views 0 Last updated

 The Identity module owns authentication.
-Login goes through POST /api/v1/identity/tokens/generate and returns an access token (default 60 minutes) and a refresh token (default 14 days).
-Both are signed by Jwt:SigningKey; the refresh token is stored hashed and rotated on every refresh to limit replay damage if it leaks.
-Both endpoints (and every other auth-flow endpoint) are throttled by the kit’s auth rate-limit policy.
+Login goes through POST /api/v1/identity/token/issue and returns an access token (45 minutes in the shipped config) and a refresh token (7 days).
+The access token is signed with JwtOptions:SigningKey; the refresh token is stored as a SHA-256 hash on the user and rotated on every refresh to limit replay damage if it leaks.
+Both endpoints (and every other auth-flow endpoint) carry the kit’s auth rate-limit policy.

 What ships